 Many people wait for the first bright, sunny day of the year to pick up a new pair of sunglasses.
-But leaving eye protection to the last second can often result in buying sunglasses in a hurry instead of taking the time to choose a pair that protects your eyes and fits all your needs.
+Leaving this decision to the last second can often result in buying sunglasses in a hurry instead of taking the time to choose a pair that protects your eyes and fits all your needs.

 What are the benefits of polarized lenses?